Traveling China: China's well-connected public Transportation System

 Didi: China's mobile transportation platform

 Looking for a low budget alternative to taking a taxi?
-Then Didi will become your all-time favorite.
+Then Didi will become your all-time favourite.
 Didi is the leading mobile transportation platform in China, comparable to what’s commonly known as “Uber” in other countries.

 Didi can be accessed via a separate app or even easier by simply opening your Alipay app, in which Didi is included.
 Choose your desired destination and pick a car- or scooter option.
 The app will search for the closest available driver and confirm your pick-up shortly afterwards.
 You can either pay via app or scan the QR code in the taxi to pay.